How Your Mattress Affects Sleep Quality: The Real Reason You’re Not Rested

 A mattress isn’t just a big rectangle you crash on at night.
 It’s the foundation of your sleep—and let’s face it, your sleep affects everything.
 If your bed isn’t doing its job, your whole day can feel like it’s stuck in first gear.

-In this guide, let’s break down how your mattress affects sleep quality, how to spot when it’s time for a change, and what to look for in your next cozy investment.
+In this guide, we’ll break down how your mattress affects sleep quality, signs it’s time for an upgrade, and how to choose a better one.

 Why Your Mattress Matters for Sleep Quality